kunc/TAAF-D-GEX/README.md

  without).
-The main difference is that the network consists of only 300 neurons in each layer and thus create a bottleneck (which hampers the performance) in order to allow training the example quickly even without GPU acceleration or using a laptop GPU with small memory.
+The main difference is that the network consists of only 300 neurons in each layer and thus create a bottleneck (which hampers the performance) in order to allow training the example quickly even without GPU acceleration or using a laptop GPU with small memory (The networks in paper have roughly 30x more weights).

 #### Classical network
 ![Visualization of architecture with classical activation functions](https://github.com/kunc/TAAF-D-GEX/raw/master/models/classical_demonstrator_small/classical_demonstrator_small_visualization.png "[Visualization of architecture with classical activation functions")